Irving Guyer (1916-2012)

 Like many other young artists of the Depression era, when he finished art school, he went to work for the Works Progress Administration (WPA) Federal Art Project.
 He served in the Graphic Arts section of the WPA as an etcher.
 Several of the etchings he did during his time at the WPA found their way into the permanent collections of important museums, including the Metropolitan Museum of Art, the Smithsonian American Art Museum, and the Brooklyn Museum, among others.
 In 1939, he was awarded first prize for painting at the 1939 World’s Fair.

 When his stint at the WPA ended, he turned to commercial art to make a living and support a growing family.
 He married in 1942, served in World War II, and had four children over the course of a decade.
 He opened an advertising studio in New York.
 Painting became something he did at the end of the day in the basement of his Lynbrook, New York, home.
 His daughter, the artist Léonie Guyer, remembers him painting at night when she and her brothers were young.

 After three successful shows in the 1960s at the Galerie Paula Insel in New York, Guyer felt stretched between his many roles.
-Given his ambivalence about the art market (his daughter says he had no resume until she made one for him when he was well advanced in his career), he chose to withdraw from the pressure of making and showing art and spent the next several years focused on professional and family responsibilities.
+Given his ambivalence about the art market, he chose to withdraw from the pressure of making and showing art and spent the next several years focused on professional and family responsibilities.
 While he continued to study art, he didn’t complete another significant body of work or have another exhibition until 1981.
 By then, his children were grown, and he and his wife had relocated to San Francisco.
 Deeply moved by the Pacific Coast landscape and profoundly influenced by an exhibition of Henri Matisse’s cutouts at the National Gallery of Art in 1977, Guyer writes of being “shaken up” and wanting to start painting again.